StarryLeo/starry-vim/README.md

     " Comment the following line if you do not want to speed up via timer. let g:starry_speed_up_via_timer = 1

+    " Comment the following line if you do not need popup window. let g:starry_prefer_popup = 1

     " Comment the following line if you have no nerd-fonts installed. let g:starry_nerd_fonts = 1